BonnieMcb/recipease/README.md

 My partner Ben for invaluable feedback and endless cups of tea.

-The Coronavirus for allowing me the oppertunity to work under extremely difficult conditions, locked in a tiny appartment during the Christmas holidays with two wild toddlers.
+The Coronavirus for allowing me the opportunity to work under extremely difficult conditions, locked in a tiny appartment during the Christmas holidays with two wild toddlers.